RyoSpiralArchitect/semiotic-transformer/README.md

 A compact Julia implementation of a "semiotic" Transformer that injects ideas from structural linguistics, semiotics, and depth psychology into an otherwise minimal Transformer block.
-The module is kept in a single file (`SemioticTransformer.jl`) so that it can be read like a Karpathy-style mini model while still exposing concepts such as Difference/Meaning fields, Greimas semiotic squares, and multi-path meaning recomposition.
+The module lives under `src/SemioticTransformer.jl` in a standard Julia package layout so it can still be read like a Karpathy-style mini model while exposing concepts such as Difference/Meaning fields, Greimas semiotic squares, and multi-path meaning recomposition.